SamuelSwartzberg/flashcardifying_text_temp/inf.md

 (type) value|C#|Java

 Type assertions in TS are the equivalent of type casting in other languages.
-In TS, if {{c2::you know something about a type that TS doesn't}}, you can use {{c1::type assertions}}
-TS type assertion syntax: prepending {{c2::&lt;some_type&gt;}} or appending {{c1::as some_type}}
+In TS, if ⟮c2;you know something about a type that TS doesn't⟯, you can use ⟮c1;type assertions⟯ TS type assertion syntax: prepending ⟮c2;&lt;some_type&gt;⟯ or appending ⟮c1;as some_type⟯

 #### Firstclassness

-An entity is said to be first-class in programming if you can {{c1::Do most other things you can do with objects/values}}
-typical features of entities that are first-class in a certain language are e.g. {{c1::Can be stored in variables/data structures, can be passed as a parameter to callable units, can be returned, tec.}}
+An entity is said to be first-class in programming if you can ⟮c1;Do most other things you can do with objects/values⟯ typical features of entities that are first-class in a certain language are e.g. ⟮c1;Can be stored in variables/data structures, can be passed as a parameter to callable units, can be returned, tec.⟯
 An entity that is first-class is called a first-class citizen.
 Lua: all values